MarcGravel/JobJugBackendApi/readme.md

 Managers and admin can update anything, but employees can only update completedDate, jobStatus, and notes

+Employees can only update jobStatus to "completed", they cannot reactivate a job or archive it.

 All requests require a valid session token and a valid job id included in the json data

 Any amount of values can be updated in a single request so long as authorization is adheared to.